 Do I have to let my current supplier know that I'm leaving?

 No, you don't.
 Your new supplier will do that for you.
 Just make sure you give your new energy provider the most up-to-date meter readings.
 They'll give them to your old supplier who will send you your final bill based on those.

 What if I change my mind?

 That's not a problem!
 When you switch your electricity and/or gas supplier, you get a 14-day cooling-off period.
-So, you can change your mind at no cost to you.
+Please be aware that if you have chosen to switch before your 14-day cooling off period you'll need to pay for any energy that we've supplied to you.

 How do I know if I should switch my energy supplier?

 If you’ve never switched suppliers or haven’t in a long time, you'll most likely be able to get a better deal if you switch.
 It’s worth checking by using a quote generator.
 If the quote you get is less than you’re currently paying, and it’s offered by a different supplier, it’s time to switch.
 If you get a quote that is cheaper than you’re currently paying but it’s offered by your existing supplier, contact them to change the tariff.

 Will there be any disruption to my energy supply?

 No. You won’t be cut off when you switch suppliers.
 On the day of your switch, you won’t notice any changes.